Take a look at reasons why couples split

 “There isn’t one main reason people get divorced,” said attorney Michael N. Kalil, who specializes in family law in Utica.
 “You can have two good people who are just going in different directions and it’s not working out.”
 The Law Offices of Michael N. Kalil help couples transition more smoothly into the next chapter of their lives through experienced mediation services.

 “Many couples choose to end their relationships for a variety of reasons.
 While infidelity can be one of the reasons, it does not seem to be the most common,” added Stephanie Dulak Eghigian, executive director of Empowered Pathways in Utica.
 Empowered Pathways offers conflict coaching services, mediations, community circles, and women’s employment services through phone and video conferencing.
+The experts in Newport Beach lawyers for family law can help with such cases.

 Whether it’s financial, a disconnect from one another, or couples can’t deal with their differences, the reality of life is that a great number of marriages and cohabitations do end.
 The reasons are as diverse as the reasons that people fall in love.